-The US 50 Star Flag was designed in 1958 by Robert Heft as a junior high history project an got a B- for it.
+The US 50 Star Flag was designed in 1958 by Robert Heft as a junior high history project and got a B-.
 The grade was later changed to an A after Heft’s design was accepted and adopted by the United States Congress in 1959.
-Robert and his teacher came to that agreement after the initial B minus grade was given, but before it was accepted by the US Congress.
+Robert and his teacher agreed after the initial B minus grade was given but before the US Congress accepted it.

 Crayola’s Prussian Blue crayon was renamed Midnight Blue in 1958.

-First Class Postage Stamps went up to 4 cents on August 1, 1958.
+First Class Postage Stamps increased to 4 cents on August 1, 1958.

-The only gas station ever designed by Frank Lloyd Wright was built in 1958 and is still in operation today, at 202 Cloquet Avenue, Cloquet, Minnesota.
+The only gas station ever designed by Frank Lloyd Wright was built in 1958 and still operates at 202 Cloquet Avenue, Cloquet, Minnesota.

 The LEGO was patented (#3005282A) in 1958.